RSEjas140/Introduction_to_Python/_episodes/13-calculating-python.md

 ---
-title: "Calculating in RStudio"
+title: "Calculating in Spyder"
 teaching: 5
 exercises: 5
 questions:
-- "How do we process mathmatical operations in RStudio?"
+- "How do we process mathematical operations in Spyder?"
 objectives:
-- "Become familiar with mathmatical operators and in-built functions in RStudio."
+- "Become familiar with mathematical operators and in-built functions in Spyder."
-- "Become confident using the console to run mathmatical operations."
+- "Become confident using the console to run mathematical operations."
 - "Understand the order of operations."
 keypoints:
 - "***PEDMAS***"
-- "Use in-built functions, you don't need to reinvent the wheel."
+- "Use mathematical functions, you don't need to reinvent the wheel."
 ---

 ### Dipping our toes
-We have covered some relatively dry theory so let’s take some small steps and start interacting with R. From the console we can start exploring calculation.
+We have covered some relatively dry theory so let’s take some small steps and start interacting with Python.
+From the console we can start exploring calculation.
 Write in the following commands:

 ```
 10 – 5 #(subtraction)
 ```
-{: .language-r}
+{: .language-python}

 ```
 5